Jesus' Parables for Disciples

 God is not just separate from sinners, he is also morally pure and righteous.
 Isaiah the prophet writes:

-"The Lord Almighty will be exalted by his justice,
+"The Lord Almighty will be exalted by his

 and the holy God will show himself holy by his righteousness."
 (Isaiah 5:16)

 These are the ideas that underlie Peter's letters and the Book of Hebrews.
 God is holy and morally pure.
 Since we have been consecrated and set apart completely to him in baptism, we too are to be holy and morally pure.
-The writer of Hebrews tells that hardships are God's discipline for our good, "that we may share in his holiness" (Hebrews 12:10), and calls us "to be holy; without holiness no one will see the Lord" (Hebrews 12:14).
+The writer of Hebrews tells that hardships are God's discipline for our good, "that we may share in his holiness" (Hebrews 12:10), the writer calls us "to be holy; without holiness no one will see the Lord" (Hebrews 12:14).

 "Holiness, holiness is what I long for,